goolyuyi/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 # Management endpoints

-- Avoid exposing management endpoints via Internet.
+- Avoid exposing management endpoints via Internet. 别在公网上暴露管理员接口
 - If management endpoints must be accessible via the Internet, make sure that users must use a strong authentication mechanism, e.g. multi-factor.
 - Expose management endpoints via different HTTP ports or hosts preferably on a different NIC and restricted subnet.
 - Restrict access to these endpoints by firewall rules  or use of access control lists.